A NSW Government website

 NSW Health: Translational Research Grant Scheme (TRGS)

-The Translational Research Grants Scheme (TRGS) funds competitive research grants that will translate into better patient outcomes, health service delivery, and population health and wellbeing while also building research capability within NSW Health.
-The NSW Office for Health and Medical Research (OHMR) have now opened their seventh round of TRGS funding available to staff within NSW LHDs, SHNs, NSW Ambulance, and NSW Health Pathology, including medical staff, nursing staff, allied health professionals and population health practitioners.
+The Translational Research Grants Scheme (TRGS) funds competitive research grants up to $500,000 for projects that will translate into better patient outcomes, health service delivery, and population health and wellbeing while also building research capability within NSW Health.
+The NSW Office for Health and Medical Research (OHMR) have now opened their eighth round of TRGS funding available to staff within NSW LHDs, SHNs, NSW Ambulance, and NSW Health Pathology, including medical staff, nursing staff, allied health professionals and population health practitioners.
 TRGS aims to incentivise research that is a priority for the State or articulated in local strategic research plans, and to support the translation of research into policy and practice.

 HNELHD Internal Review Process